Faculty and Staff

 Expertise: media viability, the role model of the media in a multi-ethnic democracy, political communication, political economy of the media

-Benson is the Innovation Center’s Community Manager.
-As the face of the Innovation Center, he is responsible for community needs, assists the vibrant, diverse and dynamic innovators, fosters ideas and communities to converge and supports interpersonal and partnership relationships.
-As a dynamic person, his multi-skilled nature makes him a unique and valuable asset to the Innovation Center and AKU.
+Benson is the Media Innovation Centre’s Community Manager and is responsible for community needs, assists the vibrant, diverse and dynamic innovators, fosters ideas and communities to converge and supports interpersonal and partnership relationships.
+As a dynamic person, his multi-skilled nature makes him a unique and valuable asset to the centre and AKU.

-Prior to working at the Innovation Centre, Benson has previously worked as a Community Manager at the globally recognized innovation hub and hackerspace, iHub.
+Prior to working at MIC, Benson worked as a Community Manager at the globally recognized innovation hub and hackerspace, iHub.
 He has also worked in PR, human resources, project management and account management roles.

 Benson holds a BA in International Business from the United States International University.